Symptoms, & Treatment

 - “You can’t be an alcoholic.”

 Typically, when people are in denial of a friend’s problem with alcohol, they are masking a problem of their own.
-Don’t look at these friends to give you the love, support, and inspiration you need throughout your time in treatment or for the rest of your sober life.
+Don’t look at these friends to give the love, support, and inspiration needed throughout time in treatment or for the rest of sober living.